vquaiato/memish/README.md

 	./memish successkid "upload manually suck" "integrated twitpic" twitpic "twitter_user" "twitter_pass"

-(note it is how twitpic API works)
+(note this is how twitpic API works)

 #available memes
 the list of memes avaiable by now: